IvanGael/Eye-tracking/README.md

-Track user eye in front of webcam using pre-trained Haar cascade eye detection model and ultralytics yolov5
+Track user eye in front of webcam using pre-trained Haar cascade eye detection model, openCv and ultralytics yolov5